Monitoring and information

 The status of homes with planning permission on 1 April 2021 can be viewed on our interactive map.
 Use the filter command in the bottom right of the map to select completions, under construction or not started.
 Tip: You may wish to change your browser zoom settings depending on the size of your screen.
 This will make the text and images larger or smaller and fit the screen better.

-In 2020/21 there were 832 completions, a significant drop from the 2019/20 figure of 1,703 homes.
-This is largely a symptom of the pandemic and issues with the supply of materials.
+In 2021/22, there were 696 completions,continuing a downward trend following the COVID pandemic and the higher costs of building materials.
 Below you can see how these are split by local plan area:

 |Net housing completions|